Physics at the University of Virginia

 Procedure:

-Thermocouple is frozen in a block of Ice.
-The Ice block is placed in a 1L beaker filled with ice cold water to 300ml.
-The thermocouple is connected to Pasco interface and temperature change with time graph is displayed on the screen.
-Heat is applied until ice melts and water is further heated to the boiling point, to release water vapor.
+A thermocouple (TC) is frozen in a block of ice.
+The ice block is placed in a 1L glass beaker filled with ice cold water.
+The thermocouple is connected to a PASCO interface and a "Temperature vs. Time" graph is displayed on the projected computer screen in the classroom.
+Heat is applied until the ice melts.
+Its liquid phase (water) is further heated to its boiling point, releasing water vapor.

 Hints: